Disney's Hollywood Studios: Toy Story Land

 Toy Story Land is inspired by Pixar's Toy Story series.
 The 11 acre area is themed to Andy's backyard with three attractions, each hosted by characters from the series.
-The attractions include Toy Story Mania!, an interactive 4D attraction inspired by classic carnival midway games; Slinky Dog Dash, an outdoor roller coaster; and Alien Swirling Saucers, a spinning teacup ride.
+The attractions include Toy Story Mania!, an interactive 4D attraction inspired by classic carnival midway games; Slinky Dog Dash, an outdoor roller coaster; and Alien Swirling Saucers, a Whip ride.
 The land opened on June 30, 2018.

 Toy Story Mania! was originally a standalone attraction within Pixar Place, an area dedicated to films and characters created by Pixar, resembling the animation studio's Emeryville, California campus.
 Pixar Place was also the home of Luxo Jr., a six-foot-tall audio-animatronic version of Pixar's desk-lamp mascot.
 The moving character performed periodic shows throughout the day and evening across from Toy Story Midway Mania.

 Animation Courtyard

-Animation Courtyard is home to attractions based on films and characters created by Walt Disney Animation Studios.
-Its entrance is marked by a square "studio arch".
-This section of the park originally was the starting point for the Studio Backlot Tour.
+Animation Courtyard is home to attractions based on films and characters owned by the Walt Disney Company.
+The Little Mermaid – A Musical Adventure is a musical stage show production based on the 1989 animated film The Little Mermaid.
+Mickey Avenue, a subsection of Animation Courtyard, is home to a walk-through exhibit, Walt Disney Presents, which explores the life and legacy of Walt Disney through photos, models, artifacts, and a short biographical film Walt Disney: One Man's Dream, narrated by Julie Andrews in the Walt Disney Theater.

-The former Magic of Disney Animation building hosts Star Wars Launch Bay, a Star Wars exhibit featuring behind-the-scenes props and character meet-and-greets with Darth Vader, Chewbacca, and BB-8.
-Mickey Avenue, a subsection of Animation Courtyard, is home to a walk-through exhibit, Walt Disney Presents, which explores the life and legacy of Walt Disney through photos, models, artifacts, and a short biographical film narrated by Julie Andrews.
-The Courtyard section also hosts two live shows.
-Disney Junior Dance Party! entertains guests with characters from Disney Junior series, including Mickey and the Roadster Racers, Vampirina, Doc McStuffins, and The Lion Guard.
-Across the plaza, Voyage of the Little Mermaid uses glow-in-the-dark puppets, lasers, music, projectors, human actors and water effects to recreate favorite scenes and songs from the 1989 animated film.
+This section of the park originally was the starting point for the Studio Backlot Tour, with its entrance being marked by a traditional "studio arch".
+From 1989 to 2004, the site was the operations for Walt Disney Feature Animation Florida, with the Magic of Disney Animation operating as a walk-through tour.
+The Magic of Disney Animation closed in 2015 and was replaced with Star Wars Launch Bay, a Star Wars exhibit that featured behind-the-scenes props and character meet-and-greets with Darth Vader, Chewbacca, and BB-8.
+The exhibit, along with a majority of Animation Courtyard closed on September 25, 2025 to be redeveloped and reopen as a new themed area, The Walt Disney Studios Lot, inspired by the Walt Disney Studios campus in Burbank, California.